imjasonh/gcp-metrics-action/README.md

 ### Alternative: Using Committed Key File

-If you have the key file committed (for testing):
+If you have the key file committed to a _private repo_:

 ```yaml
 steps: